Carbon Dioxide Laser Resurfacing

-Carbon dioxide lasers have been in use for many years to treat different benign and malignant skin conditions.
-A new generation of carbon dioxide lasers uses very short pulsed light energy (ultrapulsed) or continuous light beams that are delivered in a scanning pattern to very precisely remove thin layers of skin with minimal heat damage to the surrounding structures.
-These lasers have been successfully used to treat wrinkles (rhytides) and scars, as well as other benign skin growths such as warts, linear epidermal nevi (birthmarks), rhinophyma (enlarged oil glands on the nose), and other skin conditions.
+Carbon dioxide lasers have been in use for many years to treat different non-cancerous (benign) and cancerous (malignant) skin conditions.
+A new generation of carbon dioxide lasers uses very short-pulsed light energy (ultrapulsed) or continuous light beams that are delivered in a scanning pattern.
+These lasers very precisely remove thin layers of skin with minimal heat damage to the surrounding structures.
+Such lasers have been successfully used to treat wrinkles (rhytides), photodamage and scars, as well as other benign skin growths such as warts, linear epidermal nevi (birthmarks), rhinophyma (enlarged oil glands on the nose), and other skin conditions.

 What can be expected during and after the procedure?

-In general, carbon dioxide laser resurfacing is performed on an outpatient basis, using local anesthesia in combination with orally- or intravenously-administered sedative medications.
+In general, carbon dioxide laser resurfacing is performed on an outpatient basis, using local anesthesia in combination with sedative medications given by mouth or through a vein.
 The areas to be treated are numbed with a local anesthetic.
 General anesthesia may be used when the entire face is treated.
 Wrinkles around the eyes, mouth, or forehead may be treated individually, or a full-face laser resurfacing may be performed.
 A partial-face laser resurfacing takes 30 to 45 minutes, and the full-face treatment takes 1½ to 2 hours.

 Following the laser resurfacing procedure, a Telfa® dressing is applied to the treatment sites for 24 hours.
 The patient then cleans the treated areas two to five times a day with saline or a dilute vinegar solution.
 An ointment such as Vaseline®, Eucerin®, or Aquaphor® is then applied.
-This wound care is intended to prevent any scab formation, which can increase the chance of scarring and prolong the healing time.
+This wound care is intended to prevent the forming of any scabs, which can increase the chance of scarring and prolong the healing time.
 In general, the areas heal in 10 to 21 days, depending on the nature of the condition that was treated and the intensity of the laser settings.
 The stronger the settings, the longer the recovery time.

 Patients with darker skin tones have a greater risk of healing with darker pigmentation (hyperpigmentation), although anyone can be affected by this condition after laser treatment.
-This may be minimized by preoperative use of a bleaching agent before surgery.
+This may be minimized by the use of a bleaching agent before surgery.
 It also may be reduced with the continued use of this agent after healing.
 Patients should be advised to avoid sun exposure for four weeks before their laser treatment and to liberally apply sunscreens pre- and post-procedure.

 What are the possible side effects?

-- Milia, which are small white bumps, may appear in the laser-treated areas during healing.
+- Milia, which are small white bumps or cysts, may appear in the laser-treated areas during healing.
 These may be removed by gentle cleansing with a washcloth or by a dermatologist in the office by nicking the surface with a blade and expressing the cyst material out of the skin.